digital-blueprint/webapppassword/README.md

 ## Configuration

-Add this setting to your `config/config.php` to whitelist certain origins.
+Configure the allowed origins on the settings page of the application.

+Alternatively you can also add this setting to your `config/config.php` (it will be used if the origins setting on the settings page are empty).

 `'webapppassword.origins' => ['https://example.com'],` - array of allowed origins